MrQR-me/docs/index.md

 By selecting the <button class="button button2">SITES</button> Button you can switch between your own and other sites you have been invited to manage.

-You can also create new site subscriptions.
-You can then access the site setting menu to change your site names, and edit the access rights for other **MrQR**{: .text-purple-000 } members you have invited to manage your site.
+You can also create new site subscriptions, then you can access the site setting menu to change your site names, and edit the access rights for other **MrQR**{: .text-purple-000 } users you have invited to manage your site.

-When you create a new site subscription you will have access to **MrQR**{: .text-purple-000 } Forms, this menu will appear on the Homepage next to Registers
+When you create a new site subscription you will have access to **MrQR**{: .text-purple-000 } Forms, the menu tab will appear on the Homepage next to Registers tab.

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }